PubNubDevelopers/chat-component-app-live-event/README.md

 The Sketch file contains Sketch "Symbols".
 Each Symbol matches a React Component and a React "Styled Component".

+By generating Symbols from Sketch graphics it is possible to isolate the parts of the screen that matches the components in code and group these parts into clearly defined and reusable Symbols.
+Sketch Symbols can be reused in a new Sketch design document by simply dragging them from the Sketch Symbols List to the artboard.

+It is also common practice to use such named: "Design Systems" when working with large projects involving both a development and a design team so their working on the same components can stay synchronized and usable by the rest of the teams and future team members so they have a quick view as well as easy drilling into each component, both from code and design.
+One popular design system is Zeplin and its use for this project is described at the end of this document.
+Zeplin is not needed to run this project, nor Sketch, but they will allow you to reuse this project effectively if you are working in an environment where the engineering and design team must work effectively together.

 ### PubNub Symbols

 The simplest way to modify the provided Sketch file design provided and to quickly reflect the changes in the app is by modifying the matching Symbol in the Sketch file for the React Component you wish to change the display for.